IBM/smart-city-gateway/README.md

 ## Create an account on The Things Network (TTN) and register the gateway.

-Create a free account on The Things Network console at [https://console.thethingsnetwork.org/ at [https://console.thethingsnetwork.org/](https://console.thethingsnetwork.org/) and creating a free account.
+Create a free account on The Things Network console at https://console.thethingsnetwork.org/

 Next, log in and navigate to the "Gateways" section.
 Next, click the "Register Gateway" link.